NUCS349/hw6-neural-networks/problems.tex.md

 ## Training on MNIST (2 points)

-The goal of the next three questions is to train neural networks to classify handwritten digits from the MNIST dataset and analyze the accuracy and training time of these neural networks.
+Let us train neural networks to classify handwritten digits from the MNIST dataset and analyze the accuracy and training time of these neural networks.

 **Build the model architecture:** Create a neural network with two fully connected (aka, dense) hidden layers of size 128, and 64, respectively.
 Your network should have a total of four layers: an input layer that takes in examples, two hidden layers, and an output layer that outputs a predicted class.
 Your hidden layers should have a ReLU activation function and your last (output) layer should have a softmax activation function. *Hint: In PyTorch the fully connected layers are called `torch.nn.Linear()`.

+*QUESTION: WHAT SHOULD THE OUTPUT LAYER LOOK LIKE?
+10 NODES WITH SIGMOID ACTIVATION?
+WHAT ARE YOU THINKING HERE?

 **Use these training parameters:** When you train a model, train for 100 epochs with batch size of 10 and using cross entropy loss.
 Use the SGD optimizer with a learning rate of 0.01.